davegallant/site/content/post/backing-up-gmail-with-synology.md

  I've used gmail since the beta launched touting a whopping 1GB of storage.
 I thought this was a massive leap in email technology at the time.
 I was lucky enough to get an invite fairly quickly.
 Not suprisingly, I have many years of emails, attachments, and photos.
 I certainly do not want to lose the content of many of these emails.
 Despite the redundancy of the data that Google secures, I still feel better retaining a copy of this data on my own physical machines.

 The thought of completely de-googling has crossed my mind on occassion.
-The convenience coupled with my admiration for their engineering has prevented me from doing so thus far.
+Convenience, coupled with my admiration for Google engineering, has prevented me from doing so thus far.
 Though, I may end up doing so at some point in the future.

 ## Synology MailPlus Server